yivvm/My-Projects/README.md

 ## Back-end
 - Created an express server application for an appointment scheduling system, implemented using Node.js and Express framework.
 It allows users to register, schedule appointments, leave reviews, and perform basic CRUD operations on user data, visit data, and review data. https://github.com/yivvm/Project-Express-Server-Application.git
 ## React
-- Creat a Todo list using React.
+- Creat a todo list application using React.
+Todos are stored locally using browser's localStorage API, so they persist even after the page is refreshed. https://github.com/yivvm/Project-React-Todo-List.git
 - Created a reservation page and booking form for a restaurant. https://github.com/yivvm/Project_React_LittleLemonRestaurant
 - Created a portfolio page. https://github.com/yivvm/Project_React_Portfolio
 ## JavaScript